ammrat13/ammrat13.github.io/_posts/2021-01-15-writeup_csaw_2020_finals_eccentric.md

 the addition law affect it.

 We know how to solve the discrete-log problem in @@\FF{p}^+@@ --- it's just inversion modulo @@p@@.
-So, we can take advantage of the fact noted in the last paragraph to construct an attack.
-Of course, we have to be mindful of the fact
-@@\theta@@ is only defined for points that reduce to @@\ecid@@ modulo @@p@@, but we can work around that.
+So, we can take advantage of this structure to construct an attack.
+Of course, we have to be mindful of the fact @@\theta@@ is only defined for points that reduce to @@\ecid@@ modulo @@p@@, but we can work around that.

 ---

 After covering all that background material, we're finally ready to see Smart's attack.
-Let's look back to the CTF problem that started this whole post.
+Let's look back at the CTF problem that started this whole post.
 We have some elliptic curve @@E\[\FF{p}\]@@, defined by @@a@@ and @@b@@, with order
 @@\\#E=p@@.
 Furthermore, we're given two points on the curve related by
 @@P-dG=\ecid@@, and we're asked to solve for @@d@@.